 When I started using real patient video to teach paramedic and medical students 17 years ago, it was in response to an education need that seemed obvious.
 Back then, the tools I was offered at Yale were PowerPoint lectures, "chalk talks", which really meant hand waving and lecturing "to" the students/learners.

 We have identified 7 use cases within medical education for real patient video case studies.
-The most common use case of real patient video by our > 75 schools using our platform is via synchronous learning.
+The most common use case of real patient video by the hundreds of schools using our platform is via synchronous learning.
 This is employed by playing a short video vignette, followed by either content related to that vignette or an active discussion around a teaching point via the case.

 What is the goal of medical education?
 Perhaps that we give learners skills and content that allows them to become competent young professionals.
 The YouTube generation learners that we face seem to relate to short, reality based content.